 Join our "Becoming an Aurora Mentor" workshops

 For 2023-24 there will be 4 cohorts of Becoming an Aurora Mentor workshops, each consisting of two half-day virtual workshops.
-We are now also able to provide an in-house mentoring programme.
+We are now also able to provide an in-house mentoring Aurora.

 Share and Celebrate Your Achievements with Digitally Recognised Learning

-For much of our portfolio for 2023-24 the learning of event attendees and programme participants and conference, symposia and colloquia presenters will be digitally recognised.
+For much of our portfolio for 2023-24 the learning of event attendees and Aurora participants and conference, symposia and colloquia presenters will be digitally recognised.

 This makes it easy for you to share and celebrate your achievements by adding them to your email signature or including them in your social profiles including Twitter, LinkedIn and Facebook.
 Your learning certificates can also be easily verified and downloaded as a pdf.